AmadeusITGroup/otter/docs/testing/UNIT_TESTS_SETUP.md

     ]
   }
 };
 ```

-As you can see there are references to a _setup-jest.ts_ and _tsconfig.spec.json_ files which we chose to put under a _testing_ folder at the root.
+As you can see, there are references to the files `setup-jest.ts` and `tsconfig.spec.json`, which we chose to put under a `testing` folder at the root.

-### Ts config and setup jest for angular
+### Typescript config and Jest setup for Angular

-_setup-jest.ts_ files contains the setup done for jest to be used in Angular context
+`setup-jest.ts` contains the setup for Jest to be used in an Angular context.

 ```typescript
 import 'isomorphic-fetch';